How do you get customers to buy from you without lowering your price? Use these 7 science-backed psychological tricks to price your products.

 Anchoring is another dirty little secret marketers use to price their products and services.

-To understand how anchoring works, we’ll have to backstep a bit to take a sneak peek into what’s going on in the customer’s brain when they are exposed to product prices.
+To understand how anchoring works, we’ll have to backstep a bit to take a sneak peek into what’s happening in the customer’s brain when they are exposed to product prices.

 From experience, we know customers are more willing to buy when they feel they are getting a fair deal in relation to the perceived value of products.

-We also know that customers feel real pain when they are making payments, this is especially true if the product is expensive.
-Researchers have shown that our brain’s pain centre is fired when we are paying for our purchases.
+We also know that customers feel real pain when making payments, especially if the product is expensive.
+Researchers have shown that our brain’s pain center is fired when we pay for our purchases.